 She is not afraid to tackle tough topics and her first two books, which were on single Christians and sexuality, landed her on numerous radio and TV shows.
 She demonstrated her versatility in writing styles by producing a children’s book as her third work: “Waiting for True Love,” a collection of 19th century fairy tales that have a message.
 It was published in May 1998 and reflects her concern that children receive the kind of literature that inspires them to live noble lives.
-The book has since been renamed “Knights, Maidens and Dragons: Six medieval tales of virtue and valor,” was republished in 2011 and can be purchased on Amazon.com or through Chalfont House.
+The book has since been renamed “Knights, Maidens and Dragons: Six medieval tales of virtue and valor,” was republished in 2011 and can be purchased on Amazon.com.
 Her fourth book,”Quitting Church: Why the Faithful are Fleeing and What to Do About It,” came out in 2008, and has been her best-selling book.
+You can get it on Kindle here.
 Book no. 5, “Days of Fire and Glory: The Rise and Fall of a Charismatic Community,” is her favorite book and one that took 15 years to get into print.
 Although the writing and research were complete by 1994, the book was not published until 2009.
 Fortunately, a new generation of Christians intrigued by the community lifestyle – as well as folks involved in the charismatic renewal – are still discovering the book.
-She just finished a book about 20-something Appalachian serpent handlers and the MS is being sent to publishers now.
+(Order it here).
+Her newest book about 20-something Appalachian serpent handlers is coming out in November 2017, courtesy of the University of Tennessee Press.
+It is called “In the House of the Serpent Handler: A Story of Faith and Fleeting Fame in an Age of Social Media.
+(Order it here).
 She fell into this topic while doing a lengthy piece for the Washington Post, and has continued following this group of unusual believers.